-The Department awards approximately 12 graduate assistantships to qualified students.
+The Department of Economics awards graduate assistantships to qualified students admitted to the Master's degree program in Economics.
 Assistantships are typically awarded for the entire length of the graduate program subject to successful progress.
-Graduate assistantships provide a stipend and the current tuition amount at UA.
-The department also awards a limited number of tuition waiver scholarships.
+Graduate assistantships provide a stipend and partial tuition awards.
+The department also awards a limited number of stipend only awards.

-The Economics Department deadline is February 15 for you to be considered for the fall semester assistantship awards.
-Notification of admissions and assistantships awards are sent around March 15.
+The Economics Department deadline is March 15 for you to be considered for the fall semester assistantship awards.
+Notification of admissions and assistantships awards are sent on a rolling basis.
 Sometimes there are limited assistantships offered for the spring semester.
-The deadline for these spring semester awards is October 15.
+The deadline for these spring semester awards is Nov.
+15.

-All Applications (Domestic and International Students): A complete application for a graduate assistantship requires
+All Applications (Domestic and International Students): In order to apply for a graduate assistantship you need to have:

-- A completed Application for the Graduate School
+- A completed application for the Master's Degree Program in Economics.

-- Minimum of 2.75 cumulative GPA from an accredited university or college.
-The preferred applicant will have at least a 3.3 average in economics and mathematics
+- A minimum of 2.75 cumulative GPA from an accredited university or college.
+The preferred applicant will have at least a 3.3 average in economics and mathematics.

-International Student Applications: In addition to the requirements mentioned above, international students should:
+In addition to the requirements above, international students should:

 - Submit a minimum TOEFL score of 550 (213 computer based).
-Go to the International Graduate Admissions page and click on the link for English Language Proficiency Requirements for specific information.
+Specific requirements regarding the University's English Language Proficiency Requirements is available on the International Graduate Admissions page.

 - Submit Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores.
 A minimum score of 50th percentile on the verbal and quantitative sections of the GRE test is preferred.
 A minimum score of 50th percentile on all sections of the GMAT test is preferred.